madmann91/bvh/README.md

    by D. Meister and J. Bittner).
 This can lead up to a 20% improvement in trace performance, at the cost of longer build times.
  - `bvh::EdgeVolumeHeuristic`: A pre-build pass that splits triangles that are difficult to handle for BVH builders.
-Only really bad triangles are subdivided, which means that this pass is economical and fast.
-The subdivision is watertight, which guarantees that there will be no leak.
-See the paper _The Edge Volume Heuristic - Robust Triangle Subdivision for Improved BVH Performance_, by H. Dammertz and A. Keller.
+Only really bad triangles are subdivided, which means that this pass is both economical and fast.
+The subdivision is watertight, which guarantees that there will be no leak between neighboring triangles.
+See _The Edge Volume Heuristic - Robust Triangle Subdivision for Improved BVH Performance_, by H. Dammertz and A. Keller.

 ### Traversal Algorithms